Updated on: Jan 6th, 2023 - 9:30:51 AM

 This article explains the various security requirements and specifications for e-invoicing solutions associated with the generation of e-invoices and related CDNse-notes as specified by ZATCA, the key regulating authority for taxation in the Kingdom of Saudi Arabia (KSA).

-According to e-invoice requirements, the invoices and related CDNs should be generated in the XML format or PDF/A-3 format (with embedded XML) by e-invoice solution.
+Accordingly, business must comply with e-invoice requirements, and adopt an e-invoice solution to generate the invoices and related CDNs in the XML format or PDF/A-3 format (with embedded XML).
 Also, the tax invoice or related CDNs should be shared with customers upon generation.
 These must be shared in printed form; however, e-invoices can be shared in electronic form upon agreement between the parties.

 The electronic invoices and notes should include all essential data fields in addition to the requirements and details listed by ZATCA based upon the nature or type of invoices.
 It should also include taxable supplies as per e-invoice requirements.